Fitness and Health Promotion

 - Health promotion

 - Current functional-fitness training principles

 In addition to this combination of topics, you have the opportunity to gain the skills necessary to become a certified personal trainer according to the CSEP-CPT and a group exercise leader according to the Ontario Fitness Council requirements, after graduation.
-You also learn course material related to the canfitpro Personal Training Specialist, and have an opportunity to receive this certificate in the program.
-Lastly, in the fourth semester, you are prepared to pursue Twist Sport Conditioning Level-1 Sports Performance Coach certification.
+You also learn course material related to the canfitpro Personal Training Specialist and have an opportunity to receive this certificate in the program.
+Lastly, in the fourth semester, you are prepared to pursue the Twist Sport Conditioning Advanced Functional Training certification.